-When you’re running a small business, every penny counts.
-Using a rewards credit card to buy things your business needs is one way to maintain your bottom line.
+Use a rewards credit card to buy things your business needs because it can help maintain your company's bottom line.

-The Chase Ink Plus® Business Card also offers something that business travelers will appreciate.
+The card also offers something that business travelers will appreciate.
 Points earned with the card are transferable to partner travel programs on a 1:1 basis.

-Keep reading to learn how the Chase Ink Plus® Business Card can help you keep your business running smoothly.
+Keep reading to learn how this particular business credit card can help you keep your business running smoothly.